Raelon blog image for electric pallet jack buying guide on whether electric pallet jacks are worth it

 • Unexpected spikes in demand or new contracts

-• Testing equipment before you buy pallet jacks
+• Testing equipment before deciding to buy pallet jacks

-If you’re weighing buy versus rent, it helps to understand your daily pallet volume and route distance.
-A short trial period can confirm whether a power pallet jack will reduce fatigue and speed up work for your operators.
+If you are comparing rent versus buy, estimate your daily pallet volume, average route distance, and number of operator hours spent moving loads.
+A short trial can confirm whether a power pallet jack will meaningfully reduce fatigue and speed up work.

 Limitations to Consider

-Electric pallet jacks offer big benefits, but they’re not perfect for every job.
-Consider these limitations before buying:
+Electric pallet jacks offer real benefits, but they are not perfect for every task.
+Before buying, keep these practical limitations in mind.

 Limited Lift Height

-Electric pallet jacks are primarily for horizontal movement, not vertical stacking.
-If your operation needs lifting beyond a few inches, a pallet stacker or forklift may be more suitable.
-For a quick lift-height reference, see how high a pallet jack can lift.
+Electric pallet jacks are mainly for horizontal pallet movement, not vertical stacking.
+If your workflow needs lifting beyond a few inches, a pallet stacker or forklift may be more suitable.
+For a quick reference, see how high a pallet jack can lift.

 Charging Downtime